vega/altair/doc/faq.rst

 -----------------------------------------------------------------------

 Yes!
 In fact, JupyterLab and nteract ship with builtin rendering for Vega and VegaLite.
-This functionality is still being finalized, but this version of Altair should work without any additional installations in these fronteds.
+As of the release of Altair version 1.3, this functionality is still being finalized, but Altair should work without any additional installations in these fronteds.
 However, you will need to call the ``enable_mime_rendering`` function to enable this support in Altair:

 .. code-block: Python